 Intermittent fasting (IF) can have numerous benefits that are not at all limited to weight loss.
 It can improve the functioning of your hormones and cells, reduce oxidative stress, improve heart and brain health, and increase longevity amongst others.

 If you’d like to read more about these benefits, please check our article 10 Scientifically Proven Health Benefits of Intermittent Fasting.

 IF is now rapidly gaining popularity in the keto community, as it can be an excellent tool to help you boost your diet, reduce body fat and speed up weight loss.

-Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting – 16:8 and OMAD methods as well as a less common method which is 20:4.
+Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting: the 16:8 and OMAD methods as well as a less common method which is 20:4.

 Within a 24 hour period, you need to NOT eat for 16 hours (and that includes the hours when you sleep) and consume your food within an 8-hour eating window.